 In 1996, Linda, a stressed-out mum working in a job she hated, was driving along a motorway in the middle of the night when she suffered temporary blindness.
 This terrifying episode led to a blinding insight: what is the point of living if life has no point?
 Determined to make a difference, Linda started a new life.
-This was the start of a scary, lonely, but always emotionally fulfilling job: teaching skills and bringing aid – and, above all, love – to war-torn refugees, the poverty-stricken and the victims of disaster.
+This was the start of a scary, lonely, but always emotionally fulfilling job teaching skills and bringing aid, and above all, love, to war-torn refugees, the poverty-stricken and the victims of disaster.

 Described as a pioneer and entrepreneur, Linda is a leadership expert, inspirational speaker and successful author.
 Working in extreme conditions for over two decades, Linda has dedicated her life to finding creative and sustainable economic solutions that have the power to lift communities from the grip of poverty and from the depths of disaster.

 A storyteller with a unique and fascinating background, Linda captivates audiences with her extraordinary frontline adventures in some of the most challenging places on earth.

 Following an earlier career as a nurse, a traumatic experience led Linda to reassess her life, sell everything she owned, and fulfill her dream of becoming an international humanitarian.
 Since then she has rejected all worldly possessions and headed wherever her skills are needed – from the snowy Himalayas to the jungles of the Amazon.
 She regularly lives with little or no access to clean water, electricity, dependable food supplies, or safe shelter.
 ‘Home’ is living among people in the most distressed places on earth: the aftermath of tsunamis, earthquakes, floods, hurricanes and typhoons, or working with survivors in refugee camps and war zones.